Project Lead: Dan Clay

 • Developed and implemented a number of trainings for faculty and staff to develop skills in mental health and suicide prevention support for students, particularly those in distress.

-• More than 2,000 staff and faculty have completed the Kognito Distress Intervention and Suicide Prevention Program since August of 2022.
+• More than 2,000 staff and faculty have completed the Kognito Distress Intervention and Suicide Prevention Program.

 • The Working with Students in Distress Master Class includes 8-hours of in-person training that provides faculty and staff the language and skills to navigate challenging interactions with students.
 The initial offerings have been completely full, with 58 staff and faculty participating in the training so far.